AmishaMe24/data-viz-app/README.md

 The system allows users to submit data processing tasks, which fetch and analyze automotive sales data from external sources.
 The processed data is then visualized through interactive charts and dashboards.

 ## Features

-- Task submission and management
-- Asynchronous data processing with status tracking
-- Interactive data visualizations including:
-  - Line charts for time-series analysis
-  - Bar charts for comparative analysis
+- **RESTful API**: Built with FastAPI for high performance
+- **Data Processing**: Fetch and process financial data from multiple sources
-  - Pie charts for distribution analysis
+- **Visualization**: Interactive charts and graphs for data analysis
-  - Box plots for statistical analysis
-- Filtering capabilities by company, time range, and other parameters
-- Real-time KPI metrics and analytics
+- **Multi-threaded Job Queue**: Background processing of data fetching tasks
+- **Separate Filtering**: Independent filters for Source A and Source B data
+- **Comprehensive Testing**: Unit and integration tests for API endpoints and parallel processing

 ## Technical Stack
 ### Backend
 - FastAPI